 The name, Red Root, is derived from the plant’s large, red root, which is the medicinal part, and it is dug and partially harvested in late autumn or early spring when the red color is deepest, and then dried for use in herbal medicines.
 Red Root is a long, cylindrical, thick, irregularly contorted, and branching root, with both a simple or branched head and knotty tubercles.

 Red Root Benefits

 - The lymph system – Red root is perhaps one of the best lymph decongestive herbs available.
-It works best for congested lymph and to offset age-related accumulation of fibrous tissue which can compromise optimal functionality.
-For sleepiness and heaviness after meals, mild swelling of the extremities and reduced digestive fire, red root scrubs the intestinal lymphatic-collecting ducts that deliver fats and proteins to the blood and supports a healthy and efficient drainage system.
+It works best for congested lymph and to offset the age-related accumulation of fibrous tissue which can compromise optimal functionality.
+For sleepiness and heaviness after meals, mild swelling of the extremities, and reduced digestive fire, red root scrubs the intestinal lymphatic-collecting ducts that deliver fats and proteins to the blood and supports a healthy and efficient drainage system.

 - Draining wastes – Great for detoxing the body

 - Liver – Decreasing the harmful effects of fats

 - Respiratory system – Because red root has a grand effect on overactive mucosa, it is an excellent expectorant.
 This is one area where the leaves are a successful treatment.
 It is useful for respiratory illnesses, such as bronchitis, both acute and chronic, and sore throats.
 Don’t employ the leaves alone, combine them with the root of the plant.